 A Historical Perspective

-The current partners of Mauldin & Jenkins, Certified Public Accountants and Consultants, in appreciation for the heritage and related successes they enjoy, have compiled the history of the firm.
+The current partners of Mauldin & Jenkins, Certified Public Accountants, in appreciation for the heritage and related successes they enjoy, have compiled the history of the firm.
 This documentation serves as a permanent record of the firm’s beginnings and its progressions for future generations.

 Photograph depicts Current Managing Partner Donny Luker; Former Managing Partners Elton Wolf, Will Kidd and Charlie Jenkins

 Mauldin & Jenkins originated during the depression years with revenues of less than $10,000 and evolved to the regional firm that it is today.
 Factors contributing to this historical perspective include firm leadership, clientele and geography.
 The original accounting practice upon which Mauldin & Jenkins was built began with Louis B. Poole.
 Prior to 1920, Louis provided accounting and tax services to clients in South Georgia.

 During the 1920’s, the firm of Mount & Carter, an established firm with offices in Brooklyn, New York; Boston, Massachusetts and Atlanta, Georgia entered the Albany market and acquired Louis’ accounting practice.
 As was common in sole proprietorships, few records of services rendered were retained.